-Check LL Flooring's product page for cushion recommendations.
-At a minimum Silicon Vapor Shield® between the flooring and subfloor to minimize squeaking and when installing over crawl spaces, rooms over basements and garages to provide moisture vapor protection.
+• Check Lumber Liquidators product page for cushion recommendations.
+At a minimum Silicon Vapor Shield[®] between the flooring and subfloor to minimize squeaking and when installing over crawl spaces, rooms over basements and garages to provide moisture vapor protection.
 Install underlayment parallel to the new flooring.